 If you live alone – score!
 You only have to do one person’s wash.
 No matter how messy you might be, you’re only one person and that translates into less clothing.

 If you have anyone else in your house, they should be helping you manually process through the laundry.
 We’ll have more suggestions coming up soon on specific jobs for kids.
 In a follow up post, we’ll be addressing several useful tips – so, stay tuned!

 If you’re in an emergency situation, you can wash your laundry with just those few items mentioned above.
 You can also run a marathon, given enough time.
 You can also build a bicycle or sheer a sheep or birth a baby.
 We can do any number of necessary tasks with just our hands.
 However, having a few cool tools makes the job a whole lot easier!

 Mobile Washer Plunger

 This does, indeed, resemble a toilet plunger.
-In fact, you can use a toilet plunger for hand washing clothes – as detailed here.
-I prefer this aerating mobile washer, though.
 It’s specifically designed to push air and water through your laundry.
 This is the action that will result in the cleanest clothing, as quickly as possible.

 There are some correct methods for using this washer plunger, and some incorrect methods.
 We’ll be detailing that in our next post that will cover good habits for many of the steps involved in hand washing clothes.
 For now, just remember to add this little gadget to your Amazon cart.